csoroz/CIPs/CIP-1694/README.md

 ### The versatility of the info governance action

-While not binding on chain, the Info governance action could be useful in an number of
+While not binding on chain, the Info governance action could be useful in an number of situations.
+These include:
-situations:

 * ratifying a CIP
 * deciding on the genesis file for a new ledger era
-* initial feedback for future proposals
+* recording initial feedback for future governance actions

 ### Hard-Fork initiation

-Regardless of any governance mechanism, SPO participation is needed for any hard fork since it is they who must upgrade their software.
+Regardless of any governance mechanism, SPO participation is needed for any hard fork since they must upgrade their node software.
 For this reason, we make their cooperation explicit in the hard fork initiation governance action, by always requiring their vote.
 The constitutional committee also votes, signaling the constitutionality of a hard fork.